Rudrava/Tic-Tac-Toe/README.md

-in the setUp.py file add the resolution of screen u wanna play in and also the input method u want to use just turn it to True eg if u wanna play with mouse
+in the setUp.py file add the resolution of screen u wanna play in and also the input method u want to use just turn it to True eg

+    if u wanna play with mouse
       MOUSE = True

     or if u wanna play with keyboard numpad
       KEYBOARD = True

-  Note :- the inputs for the top left box starts with numpad 1 and follows until numpad 9
+    Note :- the inputs for the top left box starts with numpad 1 and follows until numpad 9 any other key input is considered to be invlid

-          any other key input is considered to be invlid then just run the mainGui.py file
+then just run the mainGui.py file

+      NOTE :- IF U WANNA PLAY THE CLI VERSION RUN JUST THE main.py file

 the game would start